 Who is eligible to become a member?

-The representatives of The Council will be elected from among all Georgetown University employees whose primary classification is staff or academic and administrative professional, that work at least 50% full time equivalent (FTE), and who are not faculty, professional librarians, union represented, temporary or casual labor, cabinet level, senior level executive, or members of the President’s Executive Committee.
+The representatives of The Council will be elected from among all Georgetown University employees whose primary classification is staff or academic and administrative professional, that work at least 50% full time equivalent (FTE), and who are not faculty, professional librarians, union represented, temporary employee, cabinet level, senior level executive, or members of the President’s Executive Committee.

-There shall be up to thirty-one (31) elected voting representatives divided proportionally among the five campuses (Main Campus, Law Center, Medical Center, University Services, and SFS-Q).
+There shall be up to thirty-one (31) elected voting representatives divided proportionally among the five campuses (Main Campus, Law Center, Medical Center, University Services, and GU-Q).

 The proportional representation of The Council is:

 In order to be eligible for election, a representative must be employed continuously for at least one year at the commencement of his or her term.